Xarxa6/hackathon/README.md

 - Follow instructions on how to install pip for your OS here: https://pip.pypa.io/en/latest/installing.html
 - Install `virtualenv` with `pip install virtualenv`

-Open project folder and do
+Open project root folder and do `virtualenv env`
-- `virtualenv env`

 Then use the `pip` in the virtual environment to install dependencies:
 - `./env/bin/pip install nltk`